Teams looking for US senator's brother find bodyJuly 4, 2013 @ 12:02 am

 CHEYENNE, Wyo.
-(AP) - Teams looking for the brother of Colorado Sen. Mark Udall in western Wyoming's Wind River Range have found his body, the family said Wednesday night.
+(AP) - A search team found the body of Colorado Sen. Mark Udall's brother in western Wyoming's Wind River Range on Wednesday after he didn't return from a solo backpacking trip, the family said.

-James "Randy" Udall, 61, had left June 20 for a weeklong solo backpacking trip, setting off from a trailhead 10 miles northwest of Pinedale.
+James "Randy" Udall, 61, had left June 20 for the weeklong trek, setting off from a trailhead 10 miles northwest of Pinedale.
 He was due back a week ago.

-Sen. Mark Udall's office released a statement from the family saying Randy Udall's body was found Wednesday.
-The family said that while an autopsy is forthcoming, it appears he died of natural causes.
+Mark Udall's office released a statement from the family saying that while an autopsy is forthcoming, it appears his brother died of natural causes.